TranXuanPhong25/windear-service/README.md

 - Spring Data JPA: ORM for database interaction.
 - Spring Security: Authentication and authorization.
 - PostgreSQL and MongoDB: Database for data storage.
+- Integrate with the Auth0 provider to ensure reliability and consistency.

 ## Future Enhancements